New Zealand Parliament: Monarch and viceregal representative

-Houses

 House of Representatives

-The House of Representatives was established as a lower house and has been the Parliament's sole house since 1951.
-Since the introduction of MMP in 1996, the House consists of 120 members of Parliament (MPs), elected to a three-year term.
-Parliamentary elections use the mixed-member proportional (MMP) system, a hybrid of first-past-the-post and closed party-list proportional representation; 71 MPs represent single-member electorates of roughly the same population, while the remainder are list MPs.
+The House of Representatives was established as a lower house.
+Since 1951 it has been the Parliament's sole house.
+Parliamentary elections have been using the mixed-member proportional (MMP) system, a hybrid of first-past-the-post and closed party-list proportional representation, since 1996.
+The House consists of 120 members of Parliament (MPs), elected to a three-year term.
+There are 71 MPs representing single-member electorates of roughly the same population, while the remainder are list MPs.
 These MPs assemble to represent the people, pass laws and supervise the work of government.
 Members also form select committees of the House, appointed to deal with particular areas or issues.

 Ministers in the New Zealand Government are drawn from amongst the members of the House of Representatives (with the possible exception of brief periods following an election).
 The government of the day, and by extension the prime minister, must achieve and maintain the support of the House in order to gain and remain in power.
 The Government is dependent on Parliament to implement its legislative agenda, and has always required the House's approval to spend money.

-Upper house

-The Parliament does not have an upper house; there was an upper house up to 1951, and there have been occasional suggestions to create a new one.
-The Legislative Council chamber continues to be used during the Opening of Parliament.
-This is in keeping with the British tradition in which the monarch is barred from entering the lower house.

 Legislative Council

-The original Legislative Council was created by the Charter for Erecting the Colony of New Zealand on 16 November 1840, which saw New Zealand established as a Crown colony separate from New South Wales on 1 July 1841.
-Originally, the Legislative Council consisted of the governor, colonial secretary and colonial treasurer (who comprised the Executive Council), and three justices of the peace appointed by the governor.
-The Legislative Council had the power to issue Ordinances (statutory instruments).

-With the passing of the New Zealand Constitution Act 1852, the Legislative Council became the upper house of the General Assembly.
-The Legislative Council was intended to scrutinise and amend bills passed by the House of Representatives, although it could not initiate legislation or amend money bills.
+The Legislative Council was part of the parliament until it was abolished at the end of 1950.
+The original Legislative Council was created by the 1840 Charter for Erecting the Colony of New Zealand.
+With the passing of the New Zealand Constitution Act 1852, it was reconstituted as the upper house of the General Assembly.
+The Council was intended to scrutinise and amend bills passed by the House of Representatives, although it could not initiate legislation or amend money bills.
 Despite occasional proposals for an elected Council, members of the Legislative Council (MLCs) were appointed by the governor, generally on the recommendation of the prime minister.
 It was eventually decided that the Council was having no significant impact on New Zealand's legislative process; its final sitting was on 1 December 1950.